 Woodstock Academy is also heading into the postseason on a roll. going 3-1 last week and finishing the regular season with a 17-3 record.
 The Centaurs' only blemish last week was a loss to Ellington (7-5, Friday, May 19).
-Before that Woodstock defeated Norwich Free Academy (8-1, Thursday, May 18), Coventry (11-6, Wednesday, May 17), and Windham (10-0, Monday, May 15).
+Before that Woodstock defeated Norwich Free Academy (8-1, Thursday, May Coventry Wednesday, May 17), and Windham (10-0, Monday, May 15).
 In the road win over Norwich Free Academy Kaden Murphy pitched four-plus innings and allowed only two hits to pick up the win while Brady Ericson struck out six of the eight hitters he faced to pick up the save for the Centaurs.
 Eric Mathewson had a pair of hits against the Wildcats.
-In the win over visiting
+In the win over visiting UNDER NEW MANAGEMENT!

 The Woodstock Academy girls' lacrosse team honored its nine seniors before the final home game of the season, against Norwich Free Academy, Tuesday, May 16, on the turf field at the Bentley Athletic Complex.
 Front row (left-to-right): Bryn Miller; Joanna Lin; and Hadley Grether.
 Back row (left-to-right): Lily Blair; Gabby Couture; Keynila Hochard; Lennon Favreau; Lindsay Nuttall; and Rori Mackenzie.
 Coventry, Maxx Corradi had three hits, including a double, and drove in two runs to lead Woodstock's 12-hit attack.
 Ericson had a two-run homer for the Centaurs and Keon Lamarche added a threerun triple.
 In the win over visiting Windham, pitcher Riley O'Brien was in command from the outset, allowing three hits while striking out seven in a five-inning, mercy-rule shortened contest.
 Corradi and Mathewson both drove in two runs for the Centaurs, who took full advantage of seven walks and five Windham errors.
 BOYS' LACROSSE In its final regular-season game Woodstock Academy qualified for the Connecticut Class M Boys' Lacrosse Tournament with a 9-7 victory over St. Bernard-Wheeler, Thursday, May 18, in Uncasville.
-Zach Gessner had three goals and two assists to lead the 7-9 Centaurs to the win while Henry Wotton added two goals and two assists, and Jared Nielsen scored twice and set another goal up. straight ECC Divisional Championship.
+Zach Gessner had three goals and two assists to lead the 7-9 Centaurs to the win while Henry Wotton added two goals and two assists, and Jared Nielsen scored twice and set another goal up.
+BOYS' GOLF Killingly, the No. 1 ranked boys' golf team in the state, improved to 12-0 with wins over Windham (7-0, Thursday, May 18), Stonington (7-0, Monday, May 15), and East Lyme (6-1, Monday, May 15).
+In the win over Windham Cameron Seiffert and Harrison Giambattista each shot 1-under-par 32.
+Ethan Lackner fired a 1-over 34, and Logan Gagnon carded a 3-over 36 to round out the scoring for Killingly.
+In the wins over Stonington and East Lyme Seiffert was the medalist with a 1-over 35 while Logan Gagnon shot 37, Matt Card 38 and Ethan Lackner 42.
+With the wins over Stonington and East Lyme Killingly clinched its 10th straight ECC Divisional Championship.
+Elsewhere: